 The College of Human Ecology (HumEc) is a statutory college at Cornell University.
 Studies include consumer science, nutrition, health economics, public policy, human development and textiles, each part of the discipline of human ecology.

 The new School of Human Ecology has been established at The University of Texas at Austin, a change in status for a long-standing department at the university.
 The conversion to school status brings human ecology to a competitive level with other stand-alone colleges and schools of human ecology across the nation.

 What's Human Ecology?

 What exactly is human ecology?
 Heres the short answer: its about us.
 Humans.
 What we need to be physically and emotionally healthy.
 How we care for our children, our older people, our families.
 How we design our living and working spaces.
 How we feed and clothe ourselves.
 How we gather and celebrate.
 How we keep our bodies healthy and strong.
 Basically, anything that helps people lead better lives is human ecology.
-It's a varied field with a rich history and a fantastic future.
-Although the past century has seen incredible swings in what we value as necessary and important, one basic truth is timeless: Human beings have needs that are neglected to our peril.
 The field of human ecology is concerned with these needs and how we as individuals, families and organizations meet those needs.